Materials-Consortia/OPTIMADE/optimade.rst

 Physical Units in Property Definitions
 --------------------------------------

-In OPTIMADE, there is no facility to allow a property to be represented in a choice of units, e.g., either ångström (Å) or meters.
+In OPTIMADE, there is no facility to allow a property to be represented in a choice of units, e.g., either ångström (Å) or meter (m).
 The unit is always permanently fixed by the Property Definition.
 Clients and servers that use other units internally thus have to do unit conversions as part of preparing and processing OPTIMADE responses.

 The physical unit of a property, the embedded items of a list, or values of a dictionary, are defined with the field :field:`x-optimade-unit` with the following requirements:

 - The field MUST be given with a non-:val:`null` value both at the highest level in the OPTIMADE Property Definition and all inner Property Definitions.
-- If the property refers to a physical quantity that is dimensionless (often also refered to as having the dimension 1) or refers to a dimensionless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`dimensionless`.
+- If the property refers to a physical quantity that is dimensionless (often also referred to as having the dimension 1) or refers to a dimensionless count of something (e.g., the number of protons in a nucleus) the field MUST have the value :val:`dimensionless`.
-- If the the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.
+- If the property refers to an entity for which the assignment of a unit would not make sense, e.g., a string representing a chemical formula or a serial number the field MUST have the value :val:`inapplicable`.

-A standard set of unit symbols for OPTIMADE is taken from version 3.09 unit database :val:`definition.units` from `GNU Units software <https://www.gnu.org/software/units/>`__ located in the file: "definitions.units" in `the GNU Units source distribution version 2.21 <http://ftp.gnu.org/gnu/units/>`__.
+A standard set of unit symbols for OPTIMADE is taken from version 3.09 unit database :val:`definition.units` from `GNU Units software <https://www.gnu.org/software/units/>`__ located in the file "definitions.units" in `the GNU Units source distribution version 2.21 <http://ftp.gnu.org/gnu/units/>`__.
 If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD use the corresponding (compound) string symbol and a corresponding definition referring to the same symbol be given in the field :field:`standard`.

 A compound unit expression based on the GNU Units symbols is created by a sequence of unit symbols separated by a single multiplication :val:`*` symbol.
 Each unit symbol can also be suffixed by a single :val:`^` symbol followed by a positive or negative integer to indicate the power of the preceding unit, e.g., :val:`m^3` for cubic meter, :val:`m^-3` for inverse cubic meter.
-(Positive integers MUST NOT be preceeded by a plus sign.)
+(Positive integers MUST NOT be preceded by a plus sign.)
 The unit symbols can also be prefixed by one (but not more than one) of the prefixes defined in the database (indicated there by a trailing :val:`-`).
+For example :val:`"km"` for kilometers.
 Furthermore:

 - No whitespace, parenthesis, or other symbols than specified above are permitted.
-- If multiple string representations of the same unit exist in `definition.units`, the *first one* in that file consisting of only lowercase letters a-z and underscores, but no other symbols, SHOULD be used.
+- If multiple string representations of the same unit exist in ``definition.units``, the *first one* in that file consisting of only lowercase letters a-z and underscores, but no other symbols, SHOULD be used.
 - The unit symbols MUST appear in alphabetical order.

 The string in :field:`x-optimade-unit` MUST be defined in the :field:`unit-definitions` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition.